-Theatre: The Story of Love in the Harbour
+Theatre: The Story of Love in the Harbour (CANCELLED)

 Don’t miss this wonderful heart-warming musical theatre production: “The Story of Love in the Harbour”, based on the play by Eddie Alford, with music and lyrics by Danielle Morgan and John Merrigan.
 This production comes to the Weald & Downland Living Museum as part of our Summer Season and will be held in the Museum’s award-winning Downland Gridshell Building.

 Gates open 6:30 pm.
 Performance begins 7.30 pm.

 THE STORY OF LOVE IN THE HARBOUR

 Based on an original play by Eddie Alford, “The Story of Love in the Harbour” is a moving musical dramatization of the romance between George McElroy, a British RAF officer and Grace Guinan, a young Irish girl, who fight with passion to preserve their love at a time of huge change and turmoil.